Aditya Hrudayam is a devotional hymn composed on Hindu God Surya.

 Tejasamapi Tejaswi dwadasatmanna namosthuthe (15)

-He is the Lord of Stars, planets and constellations, who simulates everything in universe
+He is the Lord of Stars, planets, and constellations, who simulates everything in the universe

-He who is resplendently illuminous with the illuminati of all, the one with twelve forms, I bow to you
+He who is resplendently illuminous with the illumination of all, the one with twelve forms, I bow to you

 Namah purvaya giraye paschimayadraye namaha